Tourism interests keen for cruise ships

 Despite the transtasman bubble being opened, cruise ships are still banned from entering New Zealand waters until at least June 30.

-Cruise ships became Covid hot spots last year particularly after Ruby Princess, which sailed around New Zealand, became the source of one of Australia’s biggest outbreaks.
+Cruise ships became Covid hot spots last year particularly after the Ruby Princess, which sailed around New Zealand, stopping in Akaroa, became the source of one of Australia’s biggest outbreaks.

 However, the New Zealand Cruise Association believes cruises have been unfairly targeted.